'

 “In my younger years, I didn’t think teaching was for me until a wise Aunt lead me down the path of childcare.
 To this day, I thank her for the little nudge into a world I haven’t looked back from.
 For 15 over years I have lived and breathed Early Childhood, working with incredible Educators and children who have helped me become the person and Educator I am today.
 My career has spanned multiple service types where I have grown from being an assistant to the lead Educator of a busy transition to school group.
 This vast experience has provided me with a holistic understanding of child development and the Early Childhood sector that I hope to draw on here at Mount Sinai.

 Over the years, I, like the children, have been excited by learning, laughed at the fun times, smiled in appreciation of the small wins and cried when I have had to say goodbye.
-Above all, I have grown to be an educator that advocates for children, constantly striving to achieve the best outcomes so that the youngest members of our community have all that they need to thrive.
+Above all, I have grown into an educator who advocates for children, constantly striving to achieve the best possible outcomes so that the youngest members of our community have everything they need to thrive.
 I value the importance of relationships and connections and the significant impact that these have on a child's development.
 Over time, I have come to realise that a strong sense of connection, optimism, resilience and engagement enable children to develop a growth mindset and a positive attitude to learning.
 I am excited by the endless opportunities and possibilities for learning that are available for children in early childhood.
 I get up every morning with the hope and anticipation of collaborating with children to build on their pre-existing knowledge and to support the development of new schemas of learning.
 Play-based learning is a key philosophy of mine and I use this strategy to capitalise on children’s natural inquisitiveness and ultimately support their learning by having fun!
 It is a privilege to be responsible for your children’s wellbeing, to ensure that they have a safe and secure place to grow and learn.
-I am looking forward to strengthening my relationships with you and your children, sharing in the culture and traditions of Mount Sinai as well as assisting to expand the community connections and learning within the ELC program”.

 Jenny: Advanced Child Care Worker (Diploma qualified), Diploma (Children's Services).

 “Since I was young, I've always had the passion to spend time with children.
 However, I never thought I would be a Childcare Educator as a graduate of Mechanical Engineering in China.
 After emigrating from China, I stopped working when I had my two wonderful children.
 Watching them grow from an infant to a teenager and now adults, I've enjoyed every precious moment with them and learnt a lot about children's development from them.
-Also, the more familiar I got with the education system in Australia, the more interested I was in educating children.
+Also, the more familiar I became with the Australian education system, the more interested I became in educating children.

-This is my eleventh year working with children aged 0 to 5 years since I finished my Diploma in Children's Service at Randwick TAFE.
+This is my thirteenth year working with children aged 0 to 5 since I completed my Diploma in Children's Services at Randwick TAFE.
 As a mother of two adults, I really love this challenging, enjoyable and rewarding career as an Assistant Educator at the Mount Sinai College ELC.
-I’ve been given a marvellous opportunity for both my professional and personal growth inspired by my friendly, professional, supportive peers and the wonderful children.
+I’ve been given a marvellous opportunity for both my professional and personal growth, inspired by my friendly, professional, supportive peers and the wonderful children.
 Also, I find it greatly rewarding to provide children with opportunities to maximise their potential and develop a foundation for future success in learning”.

 "When you keep planting plants, you become a gardener” (Olivia)

-Liat: Advanced Child Care Worker Certificate 3 in Early Childhood Education and Care.
+Colleen: Advanced Child Care Worker (Diploma qualified), Diploma in Early Childhood Education and Care.

-Imelda: Advanced Child Care Worker (Diploma qualified), Diploma Early Childhood Education and Care.
+Lucero: Advanced Child Care Worker (Diploma qualified), Diploma of Early Childhood Education and Care.

-osie: Advanced Child Care Worker Certificate 3 in Early Childhood Education and Care.
+Lauren: Actively working towards Advanced Child Care Worker Certificate 3 in Early Childhood Education and Care

 Maroubra Campus ELC